tweag/nickel/notes/overriding.md

 other priorities of the field's values you are being merged with, potentially defined elsewhere.
-However, this can be mitigated by good defaults and an adapted set of priorities, such as a bottom `default`, a top `force`, and a infinite range of integers priorities in between.
+However, this can be mitigated by good defaults and an adapted set of priorities, such as a bottom `default`, a top `force`, and a infinite range of integers priorities in between, the default priority (when no priority is provided) being `0`.
 Doing so, it's easy to just use `default` or `force` to override or be overridden by anything, without knowing the precise integer priority.
 Integer priorities still gives freedom with an infinite supply of levels if required.

 ### Custom merge functions